probcomp/metaprob/doc/language.md

 You'll need some familiarity with Clojure in order to get going with Metaprob.
 That's beyond the current scope.

+You may want to create a project (a set of files depending on metaprob and on one another).
+This is done with `lein` which has its own documentation.

 ## Metaprob values

 A Metaprob value is either a scalar or a trace.
 A scalar is one of: